Creating Global Edge

 Managed rules

-When using CDN services, you can configure frequently used features.
+When using CDN services, you can configure frequently used functions.
 Detailed items are as follows:

 ItemDescription